abpframework/abp/docs/AspNetCore/Client-Side-Package-Management.md

 }
 ````

-* **imports** section defines the dependencies of the application.
-This example depends on the @abp/bootstrap standard package and it knows how to copy bootstrap resources (js, css... files) into the  wwwroot/libs/bootstrap folder.
 * **aliases** section defines standard aliases (placeholders) those can be used in the mapping paths. **@node_modules** and **@libs** are required (by the standard packages), you can define your own aliases to reduce duplication.
 * **clean** section is a list of folders to clean before copying the files.
 * **mappings** section is a list of mappings of files/folders to copy.
 This example does not copy any resource itself, but depends on a standard package.